GitCene/CTF/Hercules/README.md

   - The array is used as a key to encrypt the flag.
 - The encrypted flag and final array are then given to us.

-We don't mess with /dev/urandom, but we don't have to - there are "only" 3^25 different ways that these matrices may be selected, and that is bruteforcable.
+We can't do much magic with /dev/urandom, but we don't have to - there are "only" 3^25 different ways that these matrices may be selected, and that is bruteforcable.

 However, in the spirit of `From his foot, we can measure him`, some might find the following solution a bit more beautiful:

-Let us assume that the challenge author is not evil, and there really is a way to find the entire sequence of matrices involved, from the final one given.
+Let us assume that the challenge author is not evil, and there really is a way to determine the entire sequence of matrices involved, from the final one given.

 By definition, the way to go about reversing matrix multiplication is finding the inverses:

 ![](21.png)

 They do look similar.
-But which one to use?
-Bruteforcing all the inverses to find what sequence brings us back to {3,4,5} could take as much as 3^25 tries, unless...
+But which inverse is the correct one to use?
+Bruteforcing all the inverses to find what sequence brings us back to {3,4,5} could again take as much as 3^25 tries, unless...

 ![](22.png)

 ...they do not need to be bruteforced.
+This is what happens if we actually try to multiply the final triplet with every inverse (in a software capable of handling such large numbers, of course).
+Notice that the values are numerically identical, differing only by +/- signs.
+If we noticed that our array always had a positive value no matter what sequence of matrices it was multiplied by, we can now see that `f1` was the last matrix to have been used on this array, because it is the only one that returned a parent triplet with all elements positive.

 ![](14.png)